anbae12/Semesterprojekt-F14/README.md

 a clay target in an English Skeet competition.

-A mathematical model of the physical dynamics of the Pan & Tilt is
-%developed and used as basis for the controller design. derived and used as basis for the controller design.
+A mathematical model of the physical dynamics of the Pan & Tilt is derived and used as basis for the controller design.

 Two digital PID-controllers are designed: one for the Pan system and one for the Tilt system.